Retr0Kr0dy/malloc-bomb/README.md

 Now that we are good with what each individual command does, we can now try to understand the malloc bomb and why it's a malloc bomb.

-When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement, it need to first allocate memory before reading it.
+When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement, it first need to allocate memory before reading it.

 When the kernel tries to allocate memory, it come to a point where no more memory can be allocated, therefore stalling any new process attempting to be created.

 If your a player, you can still kill the process that initiate the bomb, it will also stop every child process thus ending the denial of service.

 > [!NOTE]
-Technical explanation could be either partially wrong or not fully accurate, if you want to rephrase and improve it, feel free to **PR**.
+Technical explanation could be either partially wrong or not fully accurate, if you want to rephrase and/or improve it, feel free to **PR**.

 # Remediation